perllb/ctg-sc-arc-10x/README.md

 ### Samplesheet requirements:

 Note: no header! only the rows shown below, starting with the column names.
+Note: Must be in comma-separated values format (.csv)

  | Sample_ID | index | Sample_Project | Sample_Species | Sample_Lib | Sample_Pair |
  | --- | --- | --- | --- | --- | --- |